Thousand Islands Secondary School

-TISS has an enrollment of approximately 900 students and offers a wide range of programs.
+TISS has an enrollment of approximately 1500 students and offers a wide range of programs.
 The school offers a full complement of academic, technical and arts courses in addition to skilled trades programs and many Specialist High Skills Major (SHSM) programs.
-The school also has many other unique programs such as Integrated Math/Science and Technology (MST), an online education program, and the International Studies Program which allows students each year to travel to locations such as Nicaragua, Germany, Greece, and Italy.
+The school also has many other unique programs such as Integrated Math/Science and Technology (MST), an online education program, co-operative education and the International Studies Program which allows students each year to travel to locations such as Nicaragua, Germany, Greece, and Italy.

-Teachers

-The school has over 50 teachers.
-Many have been acknowledged for teaching excellence at the local Board and provincial level.
-The school is also part of a unique partnership with Queen's University as an associate school and trains dozens of teacher candidates every year.

-The school also has several clubs that operate annually, amphitheatre, 3 gyms, and an 8-lane Mondo track and field complex.

-Athletics program
+Athletics

-The athletics program at TISS is arguably the best in Eastern Ontario and one of the best in the country.
-The school has captured an incredible 110 EOSSAA championships and over a dozen OFSAA championship banners, 7 in the last 3 years alone.
+The school has captured 110+ EOSSAA championships and many OFSAA championship banners.
 Several past TISS Pirates have represented Canada in track and field, basketball, football, and cross country.

 TISS held the 2012 OFSAA track and field event at their facility.

 Track and field/cross country

 The track and field/cross country program at the school is one of the most known facets of Brockville and is known across Canada.
 The team has won 11 OFSAA team titles since 2002, captured over 50 individual OFSAA medals, and seen over 20 of their athletes to NCAA schools on full athletic scholarships.
 In 2004 the school sent a record setting 6 track stars to the U.S. on NCAA track scholarships.
 The scholarships totaled over $275,000 (USD) combined.
 It saw the athletes to schools in New York, Tennessee, Louisiana, and North Carolina.
 To this day no other school in Ontario has produced more scholarships in one year than the Pirates.
 Thousand Islands Secondary School hosted the OFSAA track and field meet in June 2012, it is one of the biggest track and field meets in North America.